basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 disable this feature on your drive or provide battery backup and a proper shutdown procedure during power loss.
 {{/1.4.0-}}
+{{#1.4.0+}}
+This parameter defines how new key/value data is placed in the recovery log.
+The recovery log is only used if the Riak program crashes or the server loses power unexpectedly.
+The parameter's original intent was to guarantee that each new key/value was written to the physical disk before LevelDB responded with `write good`.
+The reality in modern servers is that many layers of data caching exist between the database program and the physical disks.
+This flag influences only one of the layers.

+Setting this flag to `true` guarantees that the write operation will be slower, but it does not actually guarantee that the data was written to the physical device.
+The data has likely been flushed from the operating system cache to the disk controller.
+The disk controller may or may not save the data if the server power fails.
+Setting this flag to `false` allows for faster write operations and depends upon the operating system's memory-mapped I/O conventions to provide reasonable recovery should the Riak program fail, but not if server power fails.
+{{/1.4.0+}}

 Default: `false`